 - After 20 minutes, remove pie weight, continue baking the Pie crust for another 20 minutes or until crust is well baked, golden brown both on the bottom and side as well

-- Let the crust rest for 15 minutes on room temp.
-Do not pour Ricotta filling in while crust is very hot.
+- Let the crust rest for 15 minutes at room temp.
+Do not pour Ricotta filling in while the crust is very hot

-- Once Ricotta filling in, cover the edge of the pie crust all around with aluminium foil, so it won´t be browning too much
+- Once Ricotta filling in, cover the edge of the pie crust all around with aluminum foil, so it won´t be browning too much

 - Bake the Ricotta Pie for 45 minutes

-Let the Ricotta pie cool on room temperature for at least 3 hours.
+💡 Top Tip: Let the Ricotta pie cool at room temperature for at least 3 hours.
 The pie will further set as it cools (it will also slightly shrink and that is normal), so make sure you do not attempt to serve or cut the pie straight after baking.

 6. How to make the Whipped mascarpone frosting decoration

-Classic Italian Ricotta Pie has either a lattice or a full layer of pie crust top.
-I recommend something different, that I think it really takes the Pie to the next level and fits super well with the overall taste profile.
+Classic Italian Ricotta Pie has either a lattice or a full-layer pie crust top.
+I recommend trying something new, then the classic Italian recipe, which I think really takes the Pie to the next level and fits super well with the overall taste profile.

-Whipped mascarpone frosting is super simple, it consist of heavy cream, mascarpone and a small amount of icing sugar whipped until fluffy, pipeable consistency.
-It is creamy, milky, a super stable frosting and way more delicious and less sweet than butter cream!
+Whipped mascarpone frosting is super simple, it consists of heavy cream, mascarpone, and a small amount of icing sugar whipped until fluffy, pipeable consistency.

-Using the right ingredients on the right temperature is extremely important while making whipped cream cupcake frosting.
+Using the right ingredients at the right temperature is extremely important while making whipped mascarpone:

-1. for the mascarpone, use the full fat version (41%+) 2. heave creamy needs to be very cold (pop it into the freezer for a few minutes before using it) and again, full fat version so anywhere between 36-40% 3. icing sugar has to be sifted to avoid lumps 4. do not over whip the mixture
+- heavy cream needs to be very cold (pop it into the freezer for a few minutes before using it) and again, full-fat version so anywhere between 36-40%

-Once you are happy with the consistency of your frosting, move frosting into a piping bag fitted with your favourite nozzle tip, the one I am using is Wilton 1M piping nozzle tip to decorate this lovely Sicilian Ricotta Pie.
+Once you are happy with the consistency, move frosting into a piping bag fitted with your favorite nozzle tip, the one I am using is French star nozzle tip.

 7. How to decorate the Ricotta Pie